adidas-indoor-nationals/.github/profile/README.md

 <a href="https://bestones.icu/adidasindoor/">Click Here to Watch Live</a>

-<a href="https://bestones.icu/adidasindoor/">Adidas Indoor Nationals 2024 Live Stream</a>
+<a href="https://bestones.icu/adidasindoor/">Adidas Track Nationals 2024 Live Stream</a>

 The rest of the events will happen throughout Friday, Saturday and Sunday as teams and individuals compete for national titles.